Koenkk/zigbee2mqtt.io/docs/guide/usage/scenes.md

 ```

 In case a `scene_store` is called with the same `SCENE_ID` all values except the `transition` are overridden.
 In this way it's possible to have a transition for a scene created through `scene_store`.
 Equaling `scene_store` a `group_id` can be provided when calling `scene_add` for a single light.
 In that scenario the state will be applied when the scene is recalled on the group.
-This is powerfull in providing support for transitions while also allowing each light to have a different state in the scene and thus also allowing different transition times per light when the scene is recalled on the group.
+This is powerful in providing support for transitions while also allowing each light to have a different state in the scene and thus also allowing different transition times per light when the scene is recalled on the group.

 ## Recall scene
 To recall the scene send a command to `zigbee2mqtt/[GROUP_OR_DEVICE_FRIENDLY_NAME]/set` with payload `{"scene_recall": SCENE_ID}` where `SCENE_ID` is a number (e.g. `1`).